catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 >[!Tip]
 > October 2023/March 2024 *BSD/Linux tested on Acer Nitro 515-51-XXX series laptops running Intel.
 >
-> Openbsd 7.4: support for WiFi and Intel -P GT2 Iris Xe Graphics using drm.
+> Openbsd 7.4: supports WiFi and Intel -P GT2 Iris Xe Graphics using drm.
 Nearly everything is functional (no camera) including iic mousepad, except suspend/resume.
 Likely a configuration issue.
 No Oracle Java.
 >
-> Freebsd 14-stable/15-current: support for WiFi and Intel -P GT2 Iris Xe Graphics using drm-61-kmod.
+> Freebsd 14-stable/15-current: supports WiFi and Intel -P GT2 Iris Xe Graphics using drm-61-kmod.
 Wifi is problematic sometimes hanging the system and/or dropping connections.
 Freebsd 14-release (or less) does not support Intel WiFi or Graphics on this platform.
 Suspend/resume is nonfunctional as is iic mousepad (use psm instead).
 No Oracle Java.
 >
 > Ubuntu 22.04/23.10: everything is functional (update usb file and recompile module for camera) including iic mousepad and EDA tools based on Oracle Java.